 - 3 GB storage space

-This Microsoft Project alternative is a cloud-based project management software which is designed for small and medium-sized companies.
+This Microsoft Project alternative is a cloud-based project management software that is designed for small and medium-sized companies.
 Through Zoho projects, you can easily divide your complex projects into smaller, manageable tasks and subtasks and share updates with the entire team through an interactive feed, featuring the activities.

 - Kanban boards for classifying and organizing tasks according to their status.

 - Social feed consisting of activity stream and status updates about particular tasks.